cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 $ npm run proto-ts-gen
 ```

-Do not forget to install the Protobujs package in your client project:
+Do not forget to install the Protobuf.js package in your client project:

 ```sh
 $ npm install protobufjs@6.10.2 --save-exact